 The 2004 South Carolina Safe Routes to Schools Act states that municipal and county governing bodies shall work with school districts located in their jurisdictions to identify barriers and hazards to children walking or bicycling to and from school.
 The municipalities, counties, and districts may develop a plan for the funding of improvements designed to reduce the barriers and hazards identified.
 Each school district in the state may establish a Safe Routes to School District Coordinating Committee.
 Any school within the district may establish a Safe Routes to School Team.
 The team shall include parents, children, teachers, administrators, and neighbors of the school.
 The team may be expanded to include local law enforcement officials, public health officials, and other persons familiar with the transportation needs of the school.
 The first Wednesday of October of each year is designated as ‘Walk or Bicycle with Your Child to School Day’ in each school district of the state.

 The Texas Legislature passed the “Matthew Brown Act” into law in 2001.
 The Act includes the Safe Routes to School Program, which is designed to create safe ways for children to reach school.
-The program adds new crosswalks, trails, and bike lanes to the existing infrastructure as well as promotes traffic calming measures.
+The program adds new crosswalks, trails and bike lanes to the existing infrastructure as well as promotes traffic calming measures.

-Safe Routes to School National Partnership state snapshots.
+Safe Routes Partnership state of states.